- 01 You Must Initialize a Disk Before Logical Disk Manager Can Access It

 When I click "OK", nothing changes here.

 Usually, when your external hard drive shows the "Drive is not accessible.
-Access is denied" error message, it suggests that you don't have the privilege of accessing to the disk partition.
+Access is denied" error message, it suggests that you don't have the privilege of accessing the disk partition.
 So, to fix the issue, you have to take ownership to get permission.

 Step 1.
 Right-click on the inaccessible hard drive, select "Properties".
 Switch to the "Security" tab, where you should see the reason why you aren't able to open the drive with the info saying "You must have Read permissions to view the properties of this object.
 Click Advanced to continue".
 Then click "Advanced" as told.